Book Analytics Service

 Whether you’re a publisher, librarian, funder, administrator, or other stakeholder in the scholarly communications community, the Dashboard can help you gain a fuller view of book usage data.

 Books are made available through a multitude of different platforms, and each has its own way of providing usage statistics.
-Using our Dashboard gives you a single point of synthesis of usage data from a wide range of sources, allowing you a consolidated view of usage.
+Using our Dashboard gives you a single point of synthesis of book usage data from a wide range of , allowing you a consolidated view of usage.

 We take care to bring together a synthesis of usage data of known provenance to allow you to compare data across your chosen time span.
-Learn more about how we collect and process book usage data.
+Learn more about how we collect and .

-The Dashboard was initially developed as a pilot project 2020-2022, which developed a prototype for gathering book usage information from multiple data sources, and combining and presenting it in interactive visualisation dashboards for publisher partners.
+The Dashboard was initially created as part of a , which developed a prototype for gathering book usage information from multiple data sources, and combining and presenting it in interactive visualisation dashboards for publisher partners.

 BAD refers to the Book Analytics Dashboard project (2022-2025), whereas BAS means the Book Analytics Service.
-BAD is the project to launch BAS from a functional pilot Dashboard to a self-sustaining service with appropriate governance and cost-recovery financing.
-As well as being key elements of the Principles of Open Scholarly Infrastructure (POSI), these are also essential in ensuring that the future of BAS does not depend on grant funding.
+The goal of the BAD project is to launch BAS, by first creating a functional pilot Dashboard, and then moving towards to a self-sustaining service with appropriate governance and cost-recovery financing.
+These aspects of BAS are key elements of the Principles of Open Scholarly Infrastructure (POSI), and are essential in ensuring that the future of BAS does not depend on grant funding.